jheled/biopy/doc/index.rst

 Most of the code is of general interest, but some is BEAST/\*BEAST specific.

-biopy is **not** a high-duty, high-performance library, but some code which proved painfully slow in pur Python has been converted to "C++".
+biopy is **not** a high-duty, high-performance library, but some code which proved painfully slow in pure Python has been converted to "C++".

 The library requires Python 2.7 and the following packages:
 `numpy <http://numpy.scipy.org//>`_, `scipy <www.scipy.org//>`_, lxml,